nodsup-halnux/wui/grant.md

 ##  %wui - Web User Interface

 July 1st, 2024
-Reward: 2 Stars
+Reward: 3 Stars
 ID: ???
 Grantee:  ~nodsup-halnux
 Champion: ~tamlut-modnys

 ##  Description:

-For the new App School curriculum and Docs website, students will iteratively build a board games as they learn how urbit apps are constructed.
+For the new App School curriculum and Docs website, students will iteratively build a board games as they learn how Urbit apps are constructed.
 Currently, the method of debugging and printing out to terminal (as a form of app interaction) is non-optimal.

 We propose a Web-User-Interface (WUI) to assist students in their Gall app projects.
 More specifically, students will use WUI as a wrapper library around their Tic-Tac-Toe and Minesweeper apps, which will display the state of their app via a Sail webpage.